How to Trust Learned Loop Amplitudes

 For the $gg\to t\bar tH$ amplitudes, the mean relative accuracy of the LO amplitude is roughly an order of magnitude better than the one of the NLO amplitude.
 However, the median relative accuracy is roughly the same for the LO and NLO amplitudes.
 This indicates that the loss of mean accuracy at NLO is caused by a small number of low-accuracy phase space points.
 Including an additional training dataset covering low-accuracy regions described by KDE clustering improves, in particular, the mean accuracies by almost a factor of two.
 Training a surrogate for the NLO amplitude without subtracting the Coulomb singularity does not lead to a visible degradation and can, within uncertainties, even improve the performance.

-For the gluon-fusion dataset, the shown $\epsilon$ values are significantly better than the values found in Ref.~\cite{Breso:2024jlt} for the same size of the training dataset.
-This is because the hyperparameters in Ref.~\cite{Breso:2024jlt} are optimized for a significantly larger training dataset.
+For the NLO gluon-fusion dataset, the shown $\epsilon$ value is slightly worse than the MLP value found in Ref.~\cite{Breso:2024jlt} for the same size of the training dataset.
+This is due to the used L1 loss in Ref.~\cite{Breso:2024jlt} which more directly optimizes the $\epsilon$ metric.

 Finally, we also show results for the $q\bar q\to t\bar tH$ amplitude.
 The same kind of study as for the gluon-fusion process is given in App.~\ref{app:qqttH}.
 As a consequence of the missing $t$-channel diagram, the forward/backward scattering singularities are weaker.
 As shown in Eq.~\eqref{eq:coulomb_sing_strength} and in App.~\ref{app:coulomb}, also the Coulomb singularity is weaker.
 Consequently, the low-accuracy clusters are smaller and the upper tail of the $|\Delta|$ distribution is dominated by noise.